by Brian Kienlen, Master Electronic Operations Director, Entertrainment Junction, West Chester, Ohio

 Controlling a speeding train

-Analog signals are used to control the voltages supplied to the rails on the tracks, which then power the locomotives.
+Analog signals are used to control the voltages supplied to the rails on the tracks, which then power the locomotives and other third rail train equipment.
 It’s important that trains accelerate and decelerate at certain rates to prevent damaging the locomotives.
 The PLC’s analog voltage output modules are rated 0-10 Vdc, while the train’s operating voltage is between 0 and 24 Vdc, with an average current load of 2 to 5 A.

 Because the analog output module isn’t designed to handle such a load, a custom-designed amplifier board converts the low-level 0 to 10 Vdc output to an amplified, high current 0 to 24 Vdc output.
 This amplified voltage then feeds a 40-A power transistor that drives power to the locomotives.
 The power transistor is doing the work of supplying the current to the locomotive, with the PLC simply providing a control voltage that regulates the transistor’s output.